Puppy Blues – When Do Puppies Get Easier?

 Every puppy is different and while mellow 8-week-old puppies do exist, others are still struggling with 6-month-old pups.

-At What Age are Puppies the Most Difficult?
+At What Age Are Puppies the Most Difficult?

 That really depends on what you’d describe as “difficult”.